-Route Servers are available to all participants.
-Route server peering is optional.
+The Route Servers are available to all participants.
+Peering with the Route Servers is optional.
 Some participants may prefer to establish directing BGP peering relationships.

 - Router Server ASN: 64234

 - IPv6 2001:504:39::253